Your student union

 In the beginning of autumn/spring

-• Pick up your Design Notebook at AYY service point.
+• Pick up your Design Notebook at AYY service office.

-• For public transport, download the HSL application or get a travel card from HSL service point and activate the student status in order to get the student discount.
+• For public transport, download the HSL application or get a travel card from HSL service point and activate your student status in order to get the student discount.

 • Do not hesitate to ask your tutor about anything troubling you.

 • Get involved with association activities!
 AYY has a huge number of various associations, which you are welcome to join.
-The associations include, for example, subject associations, recreational and study clubs, the Swedish-language student society Teknologföreningen (TF) and the guilds of technical students.
+The associations include subject associations, recreational and study clubs, the Swedish-language student society Teknologföreningen (TF), and the guilds of technical students.
 The associations organise various events and bring together like-minded people.

 Students at Alvari square